 COVID-19 Informed Consent

-- The test detects if you have SARS-CoV-2 (the virus that causes COVID-19) at the time of the test only.
+- The test detects if you have SARS-CoV-2 (the virus that causes COVID-19) at the time of sample collection only.
 It does not test for immunity or if you had the virus in the past.
-More details about the Covid-19 Test, including the Patient Fact Sheet, are available at https://www.color.com/covid19-details.
+More details about the COVID-19 Test, including the Patient Fact Sheet, are available at https://www.color.com/covid19-details.

 - If your results are positive, please contact a doctor immediately.
 Only a doctor can give you a diagnosis.
-They can also provide information on how to care for yourself and to help protect others from infection.
+The doctor can also provide information on how to care for yourself and how to help protect others from infection.